 WorldEdit has a massive community of users whose primary language is not English.
 Until now, they've had to rely on unsupported third-party modifications or stick with English.
 Now, WorldEdit natively supports every language that Minecraft supports.

-As the WorldEdit team cannot possibly know over one hundred languages, this is very much a community effort.
-We have a CrowdIn page, linked here where we massively appreciate contributions.
-Translations will also of course not be perfect from the start.
+As the WorldEdit team cannot possibly know over one hundred languages, this is a community effort.
+We have a CrowdIn page where we massively appreciate contributions.
+Translations will also, of course, not be perfect from the start.
 As of writing, only a few languages have complete translations, one of which being LOLCAT.

 If you want to override any messages or download new translations, you can create a new folder within the WorldEdit directory named